Where is Saint Kentigern College?

 How many international students are at Saint Kentigern?

 We have a relatively small number of students who join us from overseas each year from countries as diverse as Russia, China, Korea, Thailand and the Pacific Islands.
-The College is very well set up for international students but believe the best experience comes from our international visitors being well integrated with local students.
+The College is very well set up for international students and believe the best experience comes from our international visitors being well integrated with local students.

 Does an international student need to be able to speak English?

 Yes, there is a requirement for students to have a satisfactory level of competence in both spoken and written English.
 Students are required to provide evidence of English ability and may be expected to sit an English proficiency test on arrival.
 Subject choices will be dependent on appropriate English ability levels.
 There is limited assistance available for ESL students in Years 7 to 10.
-Students entering Years 11 to 13 are required to have a recent IELTS certificate with an overall band score of 5 or better in the Academic module to be able to take on their chosen course of academic studies.
+Students entering Years 11 to 13 are required to have a recent IELTS certificate with an overall band score of 5 or better in the academic module to be able to take on their chosen course of academic studies.
 Support is available to assist these students.
 Students entering the Tennis and Golf Academies have a personalised programme of study that includes, where necessary, working towards an internationally accepted Certificate of English competence and, where acceptable academic standards have been achieved, receive the appropriate New Zealand National Qualification.

 When does the school year start?